 Many technology resources at Brewton-Parker College are accessed through user accounts.
-No user accounts should be used to execute computer software or programs or attempt to gain access to resources other than software, programs or resources specifically granted and offered for use by Brewton- Parker College.
+No user accounts should be used to execute computer software or programs or attempt to gain access to resources other than software, programs or resources specifically granted and offered for use by Brewton-Parker College.
 All users are responsible for both the protection of their account passwords and the data stored in their user accounts.
 The sharing of network accounts is not allowed.
 Users are never to give out their password and should take measures to ensure that their password remains secure.
 A few steps that can be taken to keep others from using your password are:

-• If you feel you must write down your password, keep it secure.
-Don't tape it to the bottom of your keyboard, post it on your monitor or keep it in your desk drawer.

-- With the implementation of Single-sign-on (SSO), it is vital that you do not share passwords as your SSO password provides access to all systems. - Secure passwords are from 8 to 16 characters long and include a mixture of upper case and lower-case letters, numbers, and special characters.
-As part a standard policy, your SSO password requires you to have a password length of 8-characters, and a combination of upper-case, lower-case, number, or special character, and it cannot contain any part of your name. - Users should change their password periodically to help prevent unauthorized access of their user account.
-Any suspected unauthorized access of a user account should be reported immediately to the Director of Information Technology (techsupport@bpc.edu) or another BPC authority.
-You SSO password is set to expire every six months. - After graduation, students are allowed to retain their account for a maximum of one year.
-After one year, all account information is set to be deleted.
+- 1. If you feel you must write down your password, keep it secure.
+Don't tape it to the bottom of your keyboard, post it on your monitor or keep it in your desk drawer. - 2.
+With the implementation of Single-sign-on (SSO), it is vital that you do not share passwords as your SSO password provides access to all systems. - 3.
+Secure passwords are from 8 to 16 characters long and include a mixture of upper case and lower-case letters, numbers, and special characters.
+As part of a standard policy, your SSO password requires you to have a password length of 8-characters, and a combination of upper-case, lower-case, number, or special character, and it cannot contain any part of your name. - 4.
+Users should change their password periodically to help prevent unauthorized access of their user account.
+Any suspected unauthorized access of a user account should be reported immediately to the Director of Information Technology (techsupport@bpc.edu) or another Brewton-Parker College authority.
+Your SSO password expires every six months. - 5.
+After a student has graduated or moves to another institution, he/she will have ONE SEMESTER to migrate data to another email account.
+After said one semester (either Fall or Spring), IT will deactivate the student's account.
+IT will email the student to warn them about the upcoming deactivation.
+After one semester, all account information is set to be deleted.